gobuffalo/docs/templates/docs/db/fizz.md

 It will also generate two `timestamp` columns; `created_at` and `updated_at`.

-The `t.Columns` method takes the following arguments: name of the column, the type of the field, and finally the last argument is any options you want to set on that column.
+The `t.Column` method takes the following arguments: name of the column, the type of the field, and finally the last argument is any options you want to set on that column.

 #### <a name="column-info"></a> "Common" Types: